Everyday phrases

 Credit: freestocks

-The long-discredited medical theory of "maternal impression" posited that a pregnant woman's thoughts, emotions, or experiences could influence the physical appearance or characteristics of her unborn child.
-This belief was prevalent in various cultures throughout history and often led to practices such as avoiding certain foods or activities during pregnancy.
-However, with the development of modern genetic theory, this odd notion was firmly refuted.
+The long-discredited medical theory of "maternal impression" suggested that a pregnant woman's thoughts, emotions, or experiences could influence the physical appearance or characteristics of her unborn child.
+This belief was widespread in various cultures throughout history and often led to practices such as avoiding certain foods or activities during pregnancy.
+However, with the development of modern genetic theory, this notion was firmly refuted.

 Looking for an extra scoop of literary fun?